Igalia/acacia/README.md

 #### Dependencies

 First, install Visual Studios to get the Visual Studio installer.
-You can then find the "Visual Studio Installer" from the windows search box thing.
+You can then find the "Visual Studio Installer" from the start menu.

 Through the Visual Studio Installer, install:
-- Under individual components: Clang
 - Under workloads: Desktop Development

-In VS Code, set the compiler:
-- view -> command palette -> cmake select kit -> clang with MSVC like command line

 Git for windows (this also installs git bash, very nice to have and used by default in VSCode's terminal):
 - https://git-scm.com/download/win